 The small "Middle Bed Room" is furnished as it would have been for children.
-The Schuylers had fifteen children but seven of them died in infancy.
+The Schuylers had fifteen children, but seven of them died in infancy.
+The births were apart in years and when the eldest married the last was born.

 As you look through the doorway, to the left is a trundle bed.
 This was a space saving way of having two beds in the place of one.
 The beds have rope under the mattress.
 The object on the bed is a "Bed key".
 Each night you could tighten the rope for a firm bed or loosen it.
 The terms "sleep tight" and "all keyed up" are related to the use of the bed key.
 The wash stand and English pewter wash bowl are typical of the period.
 The highchair is also 18th Century.
-The small room next to this room is a store room.
+The small room next to this room is a now store room.
 The hat boxes, folding cot, small chests, baskets and toy cradle are all period pieces.
-The small doll in the cradle is an "apple doll"; the head is an apple, the ~ body is made of leather and the uniform is like George Washington's.
+The small doll in the cradle is an "apple doll"; the head is an apple, the body is made of leather and the uniform mimics George Washington's.

-The spinning wheels and other items are stored as they would have been in Schuyler's time.
-The wooden clock reel with four arms was used for winding skeins of thread.
+The spinning wheels and other objects are stored as they would have been in Schuyler's time.
+The wooden clock reel, called a "weasel," with four arms was used for winding skeins of thread.
 A popping sound was made when a skein was complete and this device served as the inspiration for the children's rhyme "Pop goes the weasel".